 The various disadvantages of a job rotation policy are as follows-

-- Some firms consider the process of job rotation time-consuming and expensive.
+- Can be time-consuming & expensive: Some firms consider the process of job rotation time-consuming and expensive.
 The HR department has to be on its toes to shift employees from one position to another.
-They might have to undergo training to fit the new profile and thus result in increased expenses for the company.
+They might have to undergo training to fit the new profile and thus resulting in increased expenses for the company.

-- The policy of job rotation is not feasible for each and every industry or company and thus can prove deterrent if not thought about properly beforehand.
+- Not applicable in every industry: The policy of job rotation is not feasible for every industry or company and thus can prove a deterrent if not thought about properly beforehand.

-- Some employees want to play safe and are more secured if they adhere to a particular job profile for a lengthy period of time.
-When they are a part of a b rotation policy they have to make changes as their comfort zone has now shifted against them.
+- It’s beyond the comfort zone of some employees: Some employees want to play safe and are more secure if they adhere to a particular job profile for a lengthy period.
+When they are a part of a rotation policy they have to make changes as their comfort zone has now shifted against them.
 This results in disgruntled employees who are unwilling to learn new ideas and technologies and ultimately become stressed and lose their efficiency levels.

-- An organization believes that the policy of job rotation will fix all their problems but it is not so.
-It does not obviously guarantee employee engagement or satisfaction as they might have been the result of some other cause.
+- No guarantee: An organization believes that the policy of job rotation will fix all its problems but it is not so.
+It does not guarantee employee engagement or job satisfaction as it might have been the result of some other cause.

-- Regular job rotation can cause confusion and this could lead to mistakes and thus prove harmful for a company.
+- Causes confusion: Regular job rotation can cause confusion and this could lead to mistakes and thus prove harmful to a company.

-- Frequent interruptions can minimize efficiency and productivity
+- May negatively affect efficiency: Frequent interruptions can minimize efficiency and productivity gains.

-- The continuous upheaval inside a team does not foster trust and compatibility and thus coping with each other’s workings and moods becomes more difficult.
+- Lack of trust and compatibility: The continuous upheaval inside a team does not foster trust and compatibility and thus coping with each other’s workings and moods becomes more difficult.

 Some simple steps can prove a boon if a firm is interested in implementing a policy of job rotation.
 Just follow them diligently by keeping up with the following instructions-

-- It is important that a firm takes into confidence its employees and shares with them the knowledge about why and how it is going to implement this program.
-Better share the advantages and the reason for this process so that everyone is on the board with it
+- Having a proper job rotation plan: Make a proper plan because you need to know your employees as well as the job profiles intimately.
+Businesses must take into confidence their employees and share with them the knowledge about why and how it is going to implement the job rotation program.
+Better share the advantages and the reason for this process so that everyone is on board with it

-- Make sure the firm has both an internal and external trainer who can plan and monitor every step diligently
+- Training employees for the rotation program: Make sure the firm has both an internal and external trainer who can plan and monitor every step diligently

-- Document the program so that both the employer and employee can know about the different aspects of job rotation and how they will impact the company and its workforce
+- Human Resource Management should document the rotation program: Document the program so that both the employer and employee can know about the different aspects of job rotation and how they will impact the company and its workforce

-- If possible take the consent of your employee whom who want to be a part of job rotation process.
+- Taking the consent of moving employees: If possible take the consent of your employee who wants to be a part of the job rotation process.
 Remember volunteering for it will increase employee engagement.